 I’d played Railroad Tycoon, of course, because everybody who was anybody had played that.
 And I’d played A-Train, which was a lot more obscure and with good reason – it wasn’t really very good.
 But I’d never really been bitten by the transport simulation game until my dad – a transport consultant – bought me Transport Tycoon as an (unexpected) Christmas present.

-I was skeptical.
+I was sceptical.
 How much fun could it really be?
 Laying roads and rails, sponsoring schemes in towns, and building a network of trains, buses, lorries, planes and ships sounded – thanks to my understanding of “what daddy did” – a lot like work, rather than fun!

 I played it non-stop.
 Despite it’s faults (stupid computer players, shaky pathfinding, etc.) it was a marvel: a clever, easy-to-learn, fun transport sim that you could play on many different levels.
 At it’s simplest, you can lay point-to-point track and run trains around, making “choo choo” noises all the way.
 At it’s most complex, you can set up clever track combinations to make efficient use of stations, provide passing points on single-track, flood valleys to use as canals, chain together stations to move cargo in a “leapfrog” method with greatest efficiency, and choose the best combination of locomotives to prioritise your passengers over your freight.